EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (was how the micro bit has the accelerometer included in it.
-It was good to learn how to use the elements included on the microbit to control something ).
+In this experiment, something new to me was how the micro bit had the accelerometer included in it and how it was able to tell what position it was in.
+I also learned how to use these kinds of elements included in the microbit to control something like the speed of the motor??????????????????????????????????????????????? ).

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as if a person with limited mobility who found it dificult to do simple things like pressing the switches on and off for lights, fans and electronics they could set the different actions readable to the microbit to these kinds of things they struggle with the most then rather than walking around to adust all these things they could somply move the microbit in whichever way they have it programed to??????????????????????????????////.

 ### Experiment name ###